 ● Beautifies the skin

-● Helping the body to better utilize oxygen
+● May help the body to better utilize oxygen

 ● Raising your body's glutathione enzyme levels